Nelson Acosta: Career

-In September 2007, he was appointed manager of Corporación Deportiva Everton de Viña del Mar, one of the top provincial teams in Chile.
+In September 2007, he was appointed manager of Corporación Deportiva Everton de Viña del Mar, one of the top regional teams in Chile.
 On June 3, 2008, he led Everton to their first Chilean League title in 32 years and ended the domestic dominance of Colo-Colo.

-In late 2010, he switched to manage Cobreloa, but was sacked in April 2012.
-He returned to Everton de Viña del Mar in January 2014 but left nearly 9 months later to manage current club Deportivo Quito.
+In late 2010, he switched to manage Cobreloa, in his second stint in charge and was sacked in April 2012.
+He returned to Everton de Viña del Mar in January 2014 but left almost 9 months later for his last managerial role at Ecuadorean side Deportivo Quito.